prody/ProDy-website/tutorials/stiffmech/index.rst

-.. use "stiffmech" to refer to this file
+.. use "mech_stiff" to refer to this file

-.. _stiffmech:
+.. _mech_stiff:

 *******************************************************************************
 Stiffness Matrix Calculations